Contact Van Severen Law Office to discuss your reckless injury case.

 Secondly, we have significant experience defending gun crimes.
 Frequently guns are involved in reckless injury cases.
 We’ve frequently filed motions and defended those cases through jury trial.
 Reckless injury, no matter the level, is a felony.
 This makes it even more important to hire top criminal defense counsel.

 Finally, we believe that cases like this are best dealt with by defense attorneys at the very top of their field.
-Whether you hire one of our partners, Matthew R. Meyer or Benjamin T. Van Severen, or one of our associate attorneys, you’re surely in good hands.
+Whether you hire a partner or one of our associate attorneys, you’re surely in good hands.

 What is reckless injury?